NYU-CDS-Capstone-Project/Twitter_Health_Monitor/README.md

 6. token_by_whole_file.py: read entire csv file (require a lot of memeory) and then do tokenization, stemming, and lemmatization
 7. token_row_by_row.py: read a csv file row by row, for each row do tokenization, stemming, and lemmatization (require less memeory)
 8.key_word_process.py: read a csv file containing tweets and find whether the tweet mentions food or activity key words
+9. ks_test.py: Kolmogorov-Smirnov test and return empirical p-values for food and activity seperately for each LDA model.
 /figures/: some visulization results related to the progress.

 - __Team Name： Burger King__